Newsletter Story Archive

 Using two 3D-printed female decoys of differing sizes, we are testing whether male yellow-bellied slider turtles (Trachemys scripta) prefer to interact with females of larger sizes over smaller sizes when given a choice between the two.
 Each decoy is fixed with a passive integrated transponder (PIT) tag reader that records when previously PIT-tagged males approach either decoy within close range (<40cm).
 By choosing a female of larger size, males should increase their reproductive success due to body size being associated with increased fitness.
 This novel approach to mate choice study offers a realistic context in which observing mating behaviors in the wild is feasible with conditions that are not traditionally ideal.

-MacKae Sarkowski, a Sophomore majoring in Biological Science in the College of Sciences and Mathematics is a 2023-2024 Undergraduate Research Fellow.
+McKae Sarkowski, a Junior majoring in Organismal Biology Ecology, Evolution, and Behavior in the College of Sciences and Mathematics is a 2023-2024 Undergraduate Research Fellow.
 Her mentor is Matthew Wolak, in the Department of Biological Sciences.

 William Bozeman